Redis Enterprise for Kubernetes FAQs

 Does Redis Enterprise operator support multiple RECs per namespace?

-The Redis Enterprise operator may only deploy a single Redis Enterprise cluster (REC) per namespace.
+Redis Enterprise for Kubernetes may only deploy a single Redis Enterprise cluster (REC) per namespace.
 Each REC can run multiple databases while maintaining high capacity and performance.

 Do I need to deploy a Redis Enterprise operator per namespace?